Gravitational waves from pulsars in the context of magnetic ellipticity: Conclusions and final remarks

 \section{Conclusions and final remarks}

 In this paper, we extend our previous studies ~\citep{2016ApJ} in which we considered the role of magnetic ellipticity on the braking index and on the pulsar distortion.
 It is well known that for strong magnetic fields ($\sim10^{12}-10^{15}$~G), the equilibrium configuration of a neutron star can be distorted by magnetic tension.
+Such magnetic fields could not generate enough deformation to lead to high values of ellipticity.
+The presence of a magnetic field exceeding the magnetar strength ($\sim10^{16}$ G) could account for an ellipticity of $\sim10^{-4}$.
+Recall that much higher values of magnetic fields could violate the Virial Theorem and disrupt the star equilibrium~\citep[see, e.g.,][]{2009MNRAS.395.2162L}.

 Here we consider the role played by the magnetic dipole field on the deformation of the known pulsars and its consequences as regards the generation of GWs.
 In particular, we obtained useful equations, \ref{eek2} and \ref{ek2}, with which one can calculate $\epsilon_{B}$ and $\eta$ in terms of $I$, $M$, $R$, $\kappa$ and the observable quantities $P$ and $\dot P$, and distances to the Earth.
 Moreover, the amplitudes of GWs can be readily calculated.
+It is worth stressing that this is the first time in literature that such a study is done for a large sample of pulsars.

 Regarding the GWs generated by the pulsars, our calculations show that the amplitudes are extremely small, as result the prospect for their detection even for aLIGO, AdV, and the planned ET, would be pessimistic.
 This conclusion is obviously dependent on the mechanism that generates the ellipticity.
 Whether there is some other mechanism that could generate substantially larger ellipticities the prospects for the detection of GWs emitted by the pulsars of Table \ref{ta1} could be much less pessimistic.